mariamnassar19/ML-project/README.md

 Our findings emphasize the importance of ongoing evaluation and adaptation in machine learning projects.
 Adjusting strategies based on model performance comparisons leads to better-informed decisions and more effective deployments.

-In conclusion, choosing the FlaubertForSequenceClassification model over the Camembert approach marks a strategic pivot towards practical deployment scenarios.
+In conclusion, choosing the Flaubert model over the Camembert approach marks a strategic pivot towards practical deployment scenarios.
 This decision highlights the need for flexibility in model selection within the dynamic field of AI and machine learning;)

 # 4. Mon Ami Français